The Timeline

 - Home / End — jump to the start or end of the comp

-During RAM Preview, the playhead animates in real time showing estimated playback position.
+During playback, the playhead animates in real time showing an estimate of After Effects’ current time.